screwdriver-cd/guide/docs/user-guide/commands.md

 ### Writing a command yaml

 To create a command, create a repo with a `sd-command.yaml` file.
 The file should contain a namespace, name, version, description, maintainer email, format, and a config that depends on a format.
+Optionally, you can also set the usage field, which is used for documentation purposes in the UI.
+If not set, usage will default to `sd-cmd exec <namespace>/<name>@<version>`.

 Example `sd-command.yaml`: